 - We will provide dedicated space to manage the event directly on CyberEDU, a cyber range as a service platform with full capabilities to organize hacking competitions and tournaments, manage users and infrastructures

-- You provide the competition, we come up with an exciting community of specialists 🙂
+- You provide the competition challenges, we come up with an exciting community of specialists to get involved 🙂